textkernel/oneui/README.md

 # Testing your application when using OneUI

 Currently OneUI exports only ES module bundle.
-This allows your bundle to tree-shake parts of this library that are not used by you.
-However it will create problems if you don't transform it to commonJS modules when it is used in e.g. NodeJS.
-For example if you are using Jest to test your application you will have to tell babel to compile OneUI along with the rest of your code into commonJS modules:
+This should allow your bundle to tree-shake parts of this library that are not used by you.
+However it might create problems if you don't transform it to commonJS modules when it is used in e.g. NodeJS.
+For example if you are using Jest to test your application you might have to tell babel to compile OneUI along with the rest of your code into commonJS modules.
+You can do that in the following way:

 ```js
 // Jest configuration to recompile libraries